Is 1099-K income taxable

-Don’t forget: there are some big changes in 2022 for anyone earning more than $600 through an online platform.
-Whether you’ve generated income from Etsy, Airbnb, eBay, VRBO, Uber, or Amazon, you can expect to receive a Form 1099-K, which is also filed with the IRS.
+Don’t forget: some big changes are coming for anyone earning more than $600 through a third-party settlement organization (TPSO).
+Whether you’ve generated income from Etsy, Airbnb, eBay, VRBO, Uber, or Amazon, you can soon expect to receive a Form 1099-K, which is also filed with the IRS.
 So, is 1099-K income taxable?
-And how will the new requirements affect you when you file your taxes in 2023?
+And how will the new requirements affect you when you file your taxes in the coming years?

 What is Form 1099-K?

-Form 1099-K is used by third-party merchant services companies to report your credit card receipts processed for the year to the IRS: one copy is sent to you, and another copy is filed with the IRS.
-You’ll still need to report any income, but the 1099 makes it a lot easier for the IRS to track compliance.
+Form 1099-K is used by third-party settlement organizations to report your credit card receipts processed for the year to the IRS: one copy is sent to you, and another copy is filed with the IRS.
+You’ll still need to report any income, but the 1099 makes it much easier for the IRS to track compliance.

 Is Form 1099-K income taxable?

 You’ve always been responsible for reporting online income on your tax return.
-But this year, the IRS is enforcing these roles in a more targeted manner that enables better tracking of the movement of funds.
+But, in 2024, the IRS will enforce these roles in a more targeted manner that enables better tracking of the movement of funds.
 So, what’s changed?

-In 2022, online merchants and platforms face requirements to send 1099 forms for a much lower threshold of sales.
-In 2021 and earlier, you would only receive a Form 1099-K if your online sales amounted to more than $20,000 AND you had over 200 transactions.
-In the 2022 tax year, however, any taxpayer that generates $600 or more in online sales will receive Form 1099-K, even if the income generated is from a hobby or side hustle and not a primary source of income.
-There’s no longer a minimum transaction requirement, which means that just one sale, rental, or service performed for $600 or more will generate Form 1099-K for the tax year 2022 and thereafter.
+In time, any taxpayer who generates $600 or more in online sales will receive Form 1099-K, even if the income generated is from a hobby or side hustle and not a primary source of income.
+There will no longer be a minimum transaction requirement, which means that just one sale, rental, or service performed for $600 or more will generate Form 1099-K.

 Who will receive Form 1099-K?